Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

-Occupational therapists help cancer survivors with the education and training needed to improve their ability to perform the activities of daily living (ADL).
-By studying how individuals interact with their day-to-day surroundings, occupational therapists can help cancer survivors adapt or address any physical limitations resulting from treatment.
+Therapy for people who are actively undergoing cancer treatments and for cancer survivors requires a holistic and systematic approach.
+Occupational therapists can help cancer patients and survivors with a variety of the education and training needed to improve their ability to perform the activities of daily living (ADL).
+By studying how individuals interact with their day-to-day surroundings, occupational therapists can help cancer survivors adapt or address physical limitations resulting from treatment.

 Occupational therapy can assist patients with the following:

-- Self-care activities: eating, dressing, grooming, bathing or cooking.
+- Problems with self-care activities such as eating, dressing, grooming, bathing or cooking.

 - Physical abilities: can help improve coordination, dexterity, range of motion, and strength in the upper extremities so that a cancer survivor can better pursue daily activities and leisure activities.